Can COVID-19 hurt your marriage? Or is it possible that it might improve during the Coronavirus pandemic?

 During these bizarre times, some people go as far as to kill others.
 Someone killed their wife in the garage and pretending the wife died before of the coronavirus.

-There was also the sad case recently in Nova Scotia where at least 22 people died.
+There was also a sad case recently in Nova Scotia where at least 22 people died.

 It would appear that the gunman had got laid off due to the Coronavirus.
 However, would he have still done the killing spree during normal times?